Paving the Way to Safer, Connected Communities

 One of the founders of NPC and a former co-president, ”Iron Joe” Bonness also has the distinction of being a world champion triathlete and is the namesake of the Iron Joe Turkey Ride, one of NPC’s signature events.
 He has lived in Naples since1967 and owns and operates highway construction, quarry, and trucking and electrical operations.
 He is a member of USA Triathlon, Ironman Triathlons, and Naples Area Triathletes.
 Joe serves as NPC’s senior advocate for Collier County.

-BOB VIGORITO
+ROB VIGORITO

 DIRECTOR